ganglyimp/MusicChords/README.md

 AbM7 - D7 -
 ...
 ```
 The first line should contain the total number of measures in the song.
 Every line following that should contain a list of chords in each measure.
 Each line should only contain the chords in a single measure (with each chord separated with a space).
 This program currently assumes the inputted song is in 4/4 time, so there should only be 4 chords per measure.
 If a beat doesn't possess a chord change, use "-" to specify a blank chord.
+Off-beat chord changes are not supported.

 ### Currently Supported Chord Symbols
 Basic Format of a Chord Symbol: `[Root][Scale][Top Note]([Modifiers])/[Bass Note]`